pluralsight/guides/in-review/python/be-careful-what-you-import/article.md

     PyQt4.Qwt5.qplt.QSizePolicy.MinimumExpanding = 3

 Notice anything odd about the above output?
-Looks like `MinimumExpanding` shows up in two almost identical locations, `PyQt4.Qt` and `PyQt.QtGui`.
+Looks like `MinimumExpanding` shows up in two almost identical locations -- `PyQt4.Qt` and `PyQt.QtGui`.
 Naturally, I thought there was a bug in my script, but after some debugging and reading I found the following jewel on the
 [PyQt4 wikipedia page](http://en.wikipedia.org/wiki/PyQt):